mdb/mdb.github.io/content/blog/2022-11-20-kubernetes-operators.md

 Out of the box, the [Kubernetes API](https://kubernetes.io/docs/concepts/overview/kubernetes-api/) enables querying and manipulating common, built-in [API objects](https://kubernetes.io/docs/concepts/overview/working-with-objects/kubernetes-objects/), such as Pods, Namespaces, Deployments, ConfigMaps, etc. However, through operators, the core Kubernetes API can be extended -- and enhanced -- beyond these core objects to support higher level abstractions.

 In effect, operators enable platform engineers to codify operational logic, thereby abstracting features like application resilience, deployment logic, autoscaling, advanced routing, configuration, etc. into discreet software components.
-These discreet operators may have their own develop, build, test, version, and release lifeycle, and offer operational solutions that can be repeatably installed into underlying Kubernetes clusters to natively enhance those clusters' platform experience and capabilities.
+These discreet operators may have their own develop, build, test, version, and release lifeycle, and offer operational solutions that can be repeatably installed into underlying Kubernetes clusters to natively enhance those clusters' capabilities.

 A few examples: